JIRA Feature Toolkit

 - Developer: [name]

-Use these to improve existing JIRA features without starting from scratch.
+Use these to improve an existing draft without starting from scratch.
+Run them after your initial review identifies gaps.

 Make it less technical